City Museum (St. Louis, Missouri): 1st floor

-The original part of the museum, the first floor is home to a life-size Bowhead Whale that guests can walk through to view a large fish tank from the mezzanine.
+The original part of the museum, the first floor is home to a life-size sculpture of a bowhead whale that guests can walk through to view a large fish tank from the mezzanine.
 Also on the first floor are a number of tunnels that run across the ceiling, hiding above a sea of aircraft Kevlar cut to give the impression of icicles.
 To get into these, one can climb up a giant Slinky, which is an old refrigerating coil (donated by Anheuser-Busch), or through a tree house, that now spans all the way to the third floor, which leads into a giant hollowed-out tree and a cabin on the other side of the floor.
-The floor itself is covered with the largest continuous mosaic in the US, which morphs its way up columns.
-In one area is a tunnel known as the "Underground Whaleway" which runs beneath the floor and into the "Original Caves."
+The floor itself is covered with the largest continuous mosaic in the US, which also runs up the building's supporting.
+In one area is a tunnel, the "Underground Whaleway", which runs beneath the floor and into the "Original Caves."